 - November 1940 – No. 2 gun is relocated to a new position

 - 1968 – LRGS CCF annual camp to Magilligan mentioned earth closets, even at this stage! (source)

-- May 1972 – Eight nissen huts of the lower camp became HM Prison Magilligan during internment
+- May 1972 – Eight Nissen huts of the lower camp became HM Prison Magilligan during internment

-- 1980 – Magilligan camp used to temporarily house prisoners during a prison warders strike
+- 1980 – Magilligan camp used to temporarily house prisoners during a prison warders’ strike

-In an outline history of the Defence Training Estate at Magilligan, mention is made to a POW camp on what is the site of the Magilligan Prison during 1942.
-I can find no evidence in support of this, and “Magilligan” does not feature in any literature of wartime POW camps.
-The first recorded use of this camp to house prisoners is during the Troubles when the camp was taken over in 1972., and in 1980 when during a prisoners strike a temporary prison was established, HM Prison Foyle, and manned by soldiers from Shackleton Barracks, Barracks.
+In an outline history of the Defence Training Estate at Magilligan, mention is made of a POW camp on what is the site of the Magilligan Prison during 1942.
+I can find no evidence in support of this, and “Magilligan” does not feature in any literature on wartime POW camps.
+The first recorded use of this camp to house prisoners is during the Troubles when the camp was taken over in 1972., and in 1980 when during a prisoners strike a temporary prison was established, HM Prison Foyle, manned by soldiers from Shackleton Barracks, Barracks.